ThemeZee/poseidon/readme.txt

 == Changelog ==

+= 1.6 =
+* added new setting to change the text of the Read More button
+* updated and restructured blog and post settings
+* improved styling of checkbox labels in comment form

 = 1.5 =
 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance